ngeor/kamino/README.md

 It might even be in the future that some projects are not using Maven.

 Each project's folder should have a README file and a CHANGELOG (if applicable).

+`internal-tooling` holds solutions specific to managing this repository.

 ## Releasing